best-practice-and-impact/py-af-colours/CONTRIBUTING.md

 # Contributing
-When contributing to this repository, please first discuss the change you wish to make, added functionality you'd like to see, or bug you've found via raising a github issue or emailing ASAP@ons.gov.uk.
+When contributing to this repository, please first discuss the change you wish to make, added functionality you'd like to see, or bug you've found via one of the following:
+- Raising a github issue using the issue template;
+- Emailing ASAP@ons.gov.uk;
+- Contacting the py-af-colours team on the data-vis govdatascience channel;
+- Using the Accessibility and Presentation/Dissemination of Statistics Basecamp groups.

 ## Pull/merge request process
 1. Branch from the `main` branch.
 If you are implementing a feature name it